Servite Order: Twentieth century

 The order continued to expand geographically throughout the twentieth century, taking responsibility for missions in Swaziland in 1913, Acre in Brazil in 1919, Aisén in Chile in 1937, and Zululand in South Africa.
 It also made foundations in Argentina from 1914 and more solidly since 1921; Transvaal in South Africa from 1935, Uruguay in 1939, Bolivia in 1946, Mexico in 1948, Australia in 1951, Venezuela in 1952, Colombia in 1953, India in 1974, Mozambique in 1984, Philippines in 1985, Uganda, Albania in 1993, and also the refoundations in Hungary (Eger) and the Czech Republic.
 In the United States there is currently one province of friars with headquarters in Chicago.
 There are four provinces of sisters with motherhouses in Wisconsin, Nebraska, and two in Illinois.

 Pope Pius XII, through the Congregation of Seminaries and Universities, elevated the Marianum to a pontifical theological faculty on 30 November 1950.

 After the Second Vatican Council, the order renewed its Constitutions starting with its 1968 general chapter at Majadahonda, Madrid, a process which was concluded in 1987.
 In the same year, Prior General Michael M. Sincerny oversaw the creation of the International Union of the Servite Family (UNIFAS).

 The twentieth century also saw the beatification (1952) and the canonization of Friar Antonio Maria Pucci; the canonization of Clelia Barbieri (d.
 1870), foundress of the Minime dell’Addolorata; the beatification in 1999 of Ferdinando Maria Baccilieri of the Servite Secular Order; the beatification in 2001 of Maria Guadalupe Ricart Olmos, a Spanish cloistered nun who was martyred during the Spanish Civil War; and the beatification of Cecelia Eusepi of the Servite Secular Order.

 Through the centuries, the Servite Order has spread throughout the world, including all of Europe, parts of Africa, Australia, the Americas, India, and the Philippines.
 The general headquarters of the Servite Order is in Rome, while many provinces and motherhouses represent the order throughout the world.

+Twenty-first century

+Allegations of sexual assault on children by members of the Servite order surfaced in several jurisdictions in court filings, accompanied by demands for more transparency.

 Devotions, manner of life

 In common with all religious orders strictly so called, the Servites make solemn vows of poverty, chastity, and obedience.
 The particular object of the order is to sanctify first its own members, and then all men through devotion to the Mother of God, especially in her desolation during the Passion of her Divine Son.

 All offices in the order are elective and continue for three years, except that of general and assistant-generals which are for six years.

 The Servites give missions, have the care of souls, or teach in higher institutions of learning.
-The Rosary of the Seven Dolors is one of their devotions, as is also the Via Matris.
+The Rosary of the Seven Sorrows is one of their devotions, as is also the Via Matris.